zonemaster/zonemaster/docs/maintenance/TechnicalMaintenancePlan.md

 ## Change management

-Any change in the software requires a change in the list of requirements.
+Any change in the software except minor improvements or bug fixes requires a change in the list of requirements.
 Change requests can come from anywhere, such as the users mailinglist, the steering committe or the development team.
+A bug or minor improvement should close a ticket in the Issues functionality of Github.

 A change is approved by the development team, and added to the roadmap and the current set of requirements.